 You are starting an online marketing company and you know that people are confused about the difference between different online marketing techniques like SEO and Content Marketing.
 As a result, you begin to do keyword research and notice that a good number of people are searching for “Content Writing vs. SEO.”
 You write a blog differentiating the two while explaining that they aren’t opposed to each other, but actually go hand-in-hand.
 You get ranked on Google for the article and your readers determine that you are an expert in your field and hire you out to run their SEO and Content Writing campaigns.

-We here at Hone use the same strategy to attract leads online, bolster our expertise and to make acquire new customers online.
+We here at HONE Digital Marketing use the same strategy to attract leads online, bolster our expertise, and to acquire new customers online.

 Essentially, if you are solving problems with your product or services, Content Marketing with proper SEO techniques will change the game for you.